← Back to Bot Hound

 We use Cloudflare Web Analytics, a privacy-first analytics service provided by Cloudflare, Inc. Cloudflare Web Analytics does not use cookies or collect personally identifiable information.
 It collects aggregated, anonymous data about page views and visits.
 Cloudflare’s use of this data is governed by Cloudflare’s Privacy Policy.

 Bot Check analyzes publicly available data from public 𝕏 accounts.
-When a Bot Check report is generated for a target account:
+When a target account is analyzed:

-Bot Check reports are associated with the purchaser’s account via a purchaser token.
+Reports are associated with the purchaser’s account via a purchaser token stored in the bh_purchaser cookie.
 Reports may be accessed by:

 We log access to reports for security and abuse prevention purposes.
 We do not control how purchasers distribute report URLs and are not responsible for downstream use of shared report data.